4. After care and plaque refurbishment

 Victorian benches are galvanised and have a powder coated paint finish.
 This coating lasts the lifetime of a bench, has non-stick properties and cannot be painted over, hence a metal bench needs no maintenance for the duration of its lifetime.

 Plaque engraving paint can sometimes deteriorate due to weathering, much more so at coastal locations.
 On timber benches this can be restored, with a price available on request.
 There is no option to restore plaques on metal benches, due to the fixing method used.
-Please bare this in mind when choosing locations near beaches.
+Please bear this in mind when choosing locations near beaches.